 In validation runs the model was found to predict both timing and magnitude of bacterial peaks adequately, under a range of conditions.
-It was suggested, however, that further calibration and parameterisation was needed to produce the observed coincidence of bacterial peaks with respect to the hydrograph peaks (Jenkins et al., 1984).
+It was suggested, however, that further calibration and parameterisation were needed to produce the observed coincidence of bacterial peaks with respect to the hydrograph peaks (Jenkinset al., 1984).